 Full Chest and Breast Massage

-I offer full chest and breast massage for all clients, regardless of gender, because it is in my professional scope of practice, extremely healthy, and feels great!
-If you would feel more comfortable with a female practitioner, I can also refer you to some great female massage therapists who offer full chest and breast massage.
-Either way, please read on to explore some of the more compelling whys, whats and hows behind this offering.
+We offer full chest and breast massage for all clients who request it, regardless of gender, because it is in our professional scope of practice, extremely healthy, and feels wonderful!
+There are a myriad of reasons to include your full chest and/or breasts in your massage.
+Please read on to explore some of the more compelling whys, whats and hows behind this offering.

 My Full Chest/Breast Massage Is...